rodlopg/VGC/README.md

 # Video Client Generator

 ## Dear Dr. Jafet and Mr. Moya
+## IMPORTANT, For the following classes: FFMPEG, EXIF, OpenAI please search the first line of code of each one of them for a constant were you have to replace the value with your respectiv path/API KEY for the code to properly execute and let us (lettuce, lol) be happy
 ## Overview
 The **Video Client Generator** is a modular tool designed to process and convert video files using a pipeline-based workflow.
 It integrates FFmpeg functionalities within a structured, object-oriented architecture to provide efficient and customizable media processing.